Obama Farewell Speech In Chicago A Heartfelt Final Address For Outgoing President

 Obama followed this thought, however, with a statement indicating that truly, it is not the Constitution itself that confers power to the people of the United States, but that it is “just a piece of parchment.
 It has no power of its own.
 We the people give it power.”

 President Obama focused his warnings around the theme of “dangers to our democracy.”
 Central to this theme was the danger that comes not from internal threats, but rather a failure within the country to find common ground and to participate in the democratic process.
-This theme was brought home when he mentioned President-Elect Donald Trump, who won the Presidential election in November with a majority of the electoral vote while losing the popular vote and will take office at noon on January 20.
+This theme was brought home when he mentioned President-elect Donald Trump, who won the presidential election in November with a majority of the electoral vote while losing the popular vote and will take office at noon on January 20.
 Mr. Trump’s name was greeted by boos and jeers from the crowd, which Mr. Obama quickly silenced, stressing the importance of a peaceful transfer of power and that he has promised to make the transition as smooth as possible for Mr. Trump, as George Bush did for Obama eight years ago.
 President Obama instead advised those who were unhappy with recent election results to get involved in the process.

 “If you’re disappointed with your elected officials, get a clipboard, get some signatures, and run for office yourself.”